What Is Photojournalism?

 Photojournalism can be divided into genres, depending on the circumstance the photographer is involved with, but mainly covers news stories.
 Types of photojournalism can be classified as documentary photography, street photography, portraits, aerial shots, and war photography, although all genres of photojournalism serve a documentative purpose.

-An illustration does not belong to the category of photojournalism.
+An illustration is not classified as photojournalism.
 The photograph acts as a document and serves an illustrative purpose, while an illustration is based on the interpretation of the illustrator, artists or content creator, and therefore does not have the same documentative function a photograph provides.

 Visual Storytelling vs. Photojournalism